 - The true antagonist of Persona 4 is the gas station attendant who shakes your hand in the opening scenes of the game.

-- In Dragon Age II, party member Merrill notices that she doesn't have to do much to stay hidden from the Templars in Kirkwall; as long as she doesn't use magic, she's nothing more than just another Elf in the Alienage to them.
+- In Dragon Age II, free mage Merrill finds that she doesn't have to do much to stay hidden from the Templars in Kirkwall; as long as she doesn't use magic, she's just another elf in the Alienage to them.